 Roll your mat out

-This might be a no-brainer, but once you have cleared a space for your yoga practice -- it's time to roll that mat out!
+This might be a no-brainer, but once you have cleared a space for your at home yoga practice -- it's time to roll that mat out!
 If you don't have a yoga mat already, I got you!
-Though there are so many choices out there for yoga mats, I highly recommend Manduka's Black Mat Pro Long.
+Though there are so many choices out there for yoga mats, I highly recommend Manduka PRO Extra Large yoga mat.
 It provides an excellent amount of cushion for my practice and is long enough so I can move freely without touching the floor.
 It's such a durable mat that you'll definitely be using it for many years of continuous practice!
 Though this mat is an investment, it's worth paying up for something that will suit your needs and last a long time.

 Props are a great way to aid and build your practice.
-Yoga blocks, straps, blankets, and bolsters are the usual props you can find and likely use at your local yoga studio.
+Yoga blocks, straps, blankets, and bolsters are the usual props you can find and likely use at your local yoga studio, and can be a great addition to your at home yoga studio.
 However, if you are just starting out and don't already have these props, you can use household items in the meantime.
 Instead of blocks, use some large books.
 A belt is a great substitute for a strap.
 Grab a few pillows to use as a bolster.
 Also, an empty wall is a great (and necessary) way to practice inversions.
 Yoga is not about what having all the accessories, but actually using them to build your practice.

 Set the mood with lighting

-Once you have your basic necessities to start practicing yoga at home, now its time to start making your yoga space your own.
+Once you have your basic at home yoga studio necessities, now its time to start making your yoga space your own.
 I personally love setting up my mat up in the sunlight.
 If that isn't possible, you can create some serious atmosphere by using mood lighting like candles or dimmable lamps.

 Bless your space with a scent